NERSC/timemory/docs/tools/timemory-compiler-instrument/README.md

 instrumentation present in the target code via `TIMEMORY_GLOBAL_COMPONENTS`.
 Timemory compiler instrumentation is fully compatible with codes that are instrumented with timemory but, in order to prevent expensive checks for recursion, the data is collected separately -- resulting in an entirely separate set of outputs.
-Although most traditional environment variables are respected, there are a few exceptions:

-- The output folder for the compiler instrumentation defaults to `"timemory-compiler-instrumentation-output"`
-  - This can be exclusively controlled via the `TIMEMORY_COMPILER_OUTPUT_PATH` environment variable
-  - If `TIMEMORY_OUTPUT_PATH` is set, the compiler instrumentation uses this path but uses the `TIMEMORY_COMPILER_OUTPUT_PREFIX` environment variable, which defaults to `"compiler-"`, e.g. compiler instrumentation for the wall-clock timers with `TIMEMORY_OUTPUT_PATH` set would be `${TIMEMORY_OUTPUT_PATH}/compiler-wall.txt`
-- `"TIMEMORY_THROTTLE_COUNT"` is ignored, use `"TIMEMORY_COMPILER_THROTTLE_COUNT"`
-  - defaults to checking whether to throttle every 1,000 invocations
-- `"TIMEMORY_THROTTLE_VALUE"` is ignored, use `"TIMEMORY_COMPILER_THROTTLE_VALUE"`
-  - defaults to enabling throttling functions averaging less than 10,000 nanoseconds (i.e. 10 microseconds) in the last N invocations
-  (where N is the throttle-count)

-## Usage
+## Compiler Instrumentation Settings

+All traditional settings are available for the compiler instrumentation (see `timemory-avail -S`), however, the settings are only configurable via environment variables.
+Additionally, the **compiler instrumentation uses `"TIMEMORY_COMPILER"` as the prefix for the environment variables instead of `"TIMEMORY"`**, with the sole exception of `"TIMEMORY_GLOBAL_COMPONENTS"`.

+In other words, `"TIMEMORY_FLAT_PROFILE=ON"` will not be applied to the compiler instrumentation; in order to enable flat profiling for the compiler instrumentation, set `"TIMEMORY_COMPILER_FLAT_PROFILE=ON"`, and so on for `"TIMEMORY_COMPILER_OUTPUT_PATH=..."`, etc.

-### Build
+## Build

 Timemory provides a `timemory::timemory-compiler-instrument` target in CMake which provides the necessary libraries and the compiler flags for the best resolution of the instrumented function names.